How To: Stack labels within an ArcMap legend

 - Change the map to layout view by navigating to View > Layout View.

 - Navigate to Insert > Legend.
-Set up the Legend as desired using the Legend Wizard, and then click Finish.
+Set up the legend as desired using the Legend Wizard, and click Finish.

-- After the Legend is created, right-click on the Legend and select Properties.
+- After the legend is created, right-click the legend and select Properties.

-- On the Items tab, select the appropriate layer under the Legend Items and choose Styles.
-Select the second legend style, which is 'horizontal single symbol description only'.
+- On the Items tab, select the appropriate layer under the legend Items and select Styles.
+Select the second legend style, which is horizontal single symbol description only.